curtisy1/OSMeili/Readme.md

 This is a geocoder similar to the likes of [Photon](https://github.com/komoot) or [mimirsbrunn](https://github.com/Qwant/mimirsbrunn) the difference between them is quite significant for a few reasons:

-1. It uses [meilisearch](https://www.meilisearch.com/) as it's backing store instead of Elasticsearch This makes it both more future-proof in terms of licensing and more performant
+- It uses [meilisearch](https://www.meilisearch.com/) as it's backing store instead of Elasticsearch<br>
+  This makes it both more future-proof in terms of licensing and more performant

-2. It's very simple and only does basic geocoding and reverse geocoding At the moment, it only considers OSM nodes, not streets (ways) or administrative boundaries.
+- It's very simple and only does basic geocoding and reverse geocoding<br>
+  At the moment, it only considers OSM nodes, not streets (ways) or administrative boundaries.
-This was done to reduce complexity in the hopes that quality will be good enough.
+  This was done to reduce complexity in the hopes that quality will be good enough.<br>
   Should the quality be lacking, features like boundaries will gradually be added.

-3. It's relatively fast and lightweight
+- It's relatively fast and lightweight<br>
-Importing the extract of Germany (4Gb) takes ~250Mb of memory and roughly 5 minutes.
+  Importing the extract of Germany (4Gb) takes ~250Mb of memory and roughly 5 minutes.[^1]<br>
-(Measured with an M1 Macbook Pro running Linux, let me know of your experience) This will probably be further tweaked in the future for better import times.
+  Planet scale imports take ~500Mb of memory and ~2 hours[^2]

-4. It does not do automatic updates yet.
+- It does not do automatic updates yet.
 This will be added in a future version
-5. It can be easily tweaked to only import what you really need Since different people have different needs, you can filter for specific OSM tags you want to include.
+- It can be easily tweaked to only import what you really need<br>
+  Since different people have different needs, you can filter for specific OSM tags you want to include.
   By default, [all addr keys](https://wiki.openstreetmap.org/wiki/Key:addr:*) are considered

-6. You can bring your own parser or use the default (tbd) Thanks to being tweak-able, you can choose whether you want to build your own client and interact directly with the meilisearch API or use the default wrapper using the defaults from 6.
+- You can bring your own parser or use the default (tbd)<br>
+  Thanks to being tweak-able, you can choose whether you want to build your own client and interact directly with the meilisearch API or use the default wrapper using the defaults from 6.

-7. Native container support (tbd)
+- Native container support (tbd)<br>
   Simply use the image in your spec and get everything running in minutes

 ## Why